PERFORMANCE 4/28/13

 Harvard University Music Department

-Meeting every Monday
+Meeting every Wednesday

-Gamelan Studio location:
+Gamelan Studio location

-Hilles/SOCH, Lower Main floor across from the Cinema
+Hilles/SOCH, Lower Main floor

 on the Quad at Garden & (59) Shepard St.,